 c.
 Independent project in a discipline

 Students will have the option of counting an independent research project in their area of specialization toward the certificate.
-Projects would have to be supervised by an S4-affiliated faculty member and approved in advance by the Associate Director.
+Projects would have to be supervised by an S4-affiliated faculty member and approved in advance by the Interim Director.
 A special S4 independent research course number could be established for this purpose.